The 50 Greatest Songs of 2018, Compiled by Martin Canine

 Album: Take 2

-The year’s most majestic music moment comes from a French woman who got most of her international recognition as an actress.
-After starring in the artful Lars von Trier masterpieces “Antichrist”, “Melancholia” and “Nymphomaniac”, Charlotte Gainsbourg made herself a name in European film circles as an ideal cast for complex, philosophical roles, but just like her famous father Serge - one of the biggest music geniuses himself - she is also a respectable songwriter.
-While most of the attention and praise of her 5 track EP “Take 2” was dedicated to an almost unrecognizable cover of Kanye West’s “Runaway”, it’s “Lost Lenore” that marks 2018’s most enchanting 5 minutes of song.
-From the sinister strings to the triumphant brass, the mysterious harpsichords and of course, Gainsbourg’s dreamy delicate vocals, the tune is just one gigantic trip into a mix of glory, darkness, intimate tenderness, and ultimately sheer epicness.
-The instrumental is heavy and cinematic, the vocals are soft and delicate - which gives the song a sound so enchanting, so fantastique, that you can’t escape the twisted, elegant fairy tale Gainsbourg puts you in.
+The year's most majestic music moment comes from a French woman who gained most of her international recognition as an actress.
+After starring in the artful Lars von Trier masterpieces "Antichrist," "Melancholia," and "Nymphomaniac," Charlotte Gainsbourg made a name for herself in European film circles as an ideal cast for complex, philosophical roles.
+But just like her famous father Serge - one of the biggest music geniuses himself - she is also a respectable songwriter.

 Length: 3:46